kikki/MCP-Add-in-Autodesk_Navisworks_Manage_2026/README.md

 ## Object of Investigation
 The object of this Proof of Concept was **Autodesk Navisworks Manage 2026**.
 This software was selected because:
-- It can open and process a wide range of file formats (e.g., NWD, NWC, IFC, RVT)
+- It can open and process a wide range of file formats (e.g. IFC)
 - MCP has so far rarely been applied in this environment
 - The Navisworks 2026 API was an **unfamiliar context**, making it ideal to evaluate accessibility and implementation effort